-Visit the Incan capital of Cusco, take in colonial Spanish art and architecture throughout the valley, and of course, the ancient Incan sites from the fantastic ruins of Piscaq to the magnificent Sun Gate at Machu Picchu.
+Visit the Incan capital of Cuzco, take in colonial Spanish art and architecture throughout the valley, and of course, the ancient Incan sites from the fantastic ruins of Piscaq to the magnificent Sun Gate at Machu Picchu.
 Along the way, encounter our Peruvian friends: from a traditional Peruvian potter to a tile maker and charming fabric weavers.

 B&R’s newest way to travel!
 This itinerary is one of our new locally supported, private trips.
 They use the hallmarks that we’re known for: great hotels, friendly and talented local guides plus memorable experiences, but it’s just your group and on the dates that work best for you.

 Moderate to Challenging

 Lima to Lima